 Total sexual abstinence should be observed during the shamanic plant diet (dieta) retreat – usually beginning from at least fifteen days before until thirty days after the completion of the training in our retreat centre (the shaman will give one guidelines and recommendations to follow, for the post-diet period, towards the end of the diet) – as well as maintaining a certain degree of relative isolation.
 Guests enrolling in the shamanic dieta shouldn’t expose themselves to direct sunlight, or to the rain (to avoid problems of sensitivity to humidity) and should avoid contact with strong smells (like perfumes and deodorants, exception made for those perfumes/colognes which have a specific shamanic use).
 Also, the diet must not be interrupted/curtailed: one must fully commit to the period chosen for his/her apprenticeship.
 Moreover, if one wishes to stick to the traditional diet, then shouldn’t use any toothpaste, shaving foam, or soap.
 A way around this may be – however – to use a natural clay or carbon-based toothpaste and natural, unfragranced, sulphur-based soap.
 These restrictions – gently favoured by our traditional palero shamans, but not compulsory, and less so implemented, unless one wants to – may come from the time when shamans retreated “al monte”, in virgin, pristine jungle to do their diet with master plants and trees, in complete isolation, and had to avoid being detected by wild animals.

-Food Restrictions and Periods of Rest (“Descanso”) in the Plant Teachers Diet
+Food Restrictions and Different Degrees of Flexibility in the Shamanic Diet with Don Armando

 Food Allowed in the Plant Teachers Diet